xtaci/kcptun/README.md

 ### Basic Tuning Guide

-#### Improving Thoughput
+#### Improving Throughput

-> **Q: I have a high speed network link, how to reach the maximum bandwidth?**
+> **Q: I have a high-speed network link.
+How can I maximize bandwidth?**

-> **A:** Increase `-rcvwnd` on KCP Client and `-sndwnd` on KCP Server **simultaneously & gradually**, the mininum one decides the maximum transfer rate of the link, as `wnd * mtu / rtt`; Then try downloading something and to see if it meets your requirements.
+> **A:** Increase `-rcvwnd` on the KCP Client and `-sndwnd` on the KCP Server **simultaneously and gradually**.
+The minimum of these values determines the maximum transfer rate of the link, as `wnd * mtu / rtt`.
+Then, try downloading something to see if it meets your requirements.
+(The MTU is adjustable with `-mtu`.)
-(mtu is adjustable by `-mtu`)

 #### Improving Latency

-> **Q: I'm using kcptun for game, I don't want any lag happening.**
+> **Q: I'm using kcptun for gaming and want to avoid any lag.**

-> **A:** Lag means packet loss for most of the time, lags can be improved by changing `-mode`.
+> **A:** Lag often indicates packet loss.
+You can reduce lag by changing the `-mode` parameter.

-> eg: `-mode fast3`
+> For example: `-mode fast3`

-> Aggresiveness/Responsiveness on retransmission for embedded modes are:
+> Aggressiveness/Responsiveness on retransmission for embedded modes:

 > *fast3 > fast2 > fast > normal > default*

-#### HOLB
+#### Head-of-Line Blocking (HOLB)

-Since streams are multiplexed into a single physical channel, head of line blocking may appear under certain circumstances, by increasing `-smuxbuf` to a larger value (default 4MB) may mitigate this problem, obviously this will costs more memory.
+Since streams are multiplexed into a single physical channel, head-of-line blocking may occur.
+Increasing `-smuxbuf` to a larger value (default is 4MB) may mitigate this problem, though it will use more memory.

-For versions >= v20190924, you can switch to smux version 2, smux v2 has options to limit per-stream memory usage, now set `-smuxver 2` to enable smux v2, and adjust `-streambuf` to limit per-stream memory usage, eg: `-streambuf 2097152` can limit per-stream memory usage to 2MB.
-By limiting stream buffer on the receiver side, a back-pressure will be conducted to the sender and limits reading, and finally prevent source from sending too much data to occupy every bits of buffer along the link.
-(Setting -smuxver **MUST** be **IDENTICAL** on both side, default is 1. )
+For versions >= v20190924, you can switch to smux version 2.
+Smux v2 has options to limit per-stream memory usage.
+Set `-smuxver 2` to enable smux v2, and adjust `-streambuf` to limit per-stream memory usage.
+For example: `-streambuf 2097152` limits per-stream memory usage to 2MB.
+Limiting the stream buffer on the receiver side applies back-pressure to the sender, preventing the sender from overwhelming the buffer along the link.
+(The `-smuxver` setting **MUST** be **IDENTICAL** on both sides, the default is 1.)

 #### Slow Devices

-kcptun made use of **ReedSolomon-Codes** to recover lost packets, which requires massive amount of computation, a low-end ARM device cannot satisfy kcptun well.
-To unleash the full potential of kcptun, a multi-core x86 homeserver CPU like AMD Opteron is recommended.
-If you insist on running under some ARM routers, you'd better turn off `FEC` and use `salsa20` as the encryption method.
+kcptun uses **Reed-Solomon Codes** to recover lost packets, which requires substantial computation.
+Low-end ARM devices may not perform well with kcptun.
+For optimal performance, a multi-core x86 home server CPU like AMD Opteron is recommended.
+If you must use ARM routers, it's best to disable `FEC` and use `salsa20` as the encryption method.

 ### Expert Tuning Guide